praXin/ecommerce-website-using-node-django/README.md

 <img src="backend/media/django-logo-green-on-white.png" width=150> <!--- Don't have to specify height because it gets adjusted according to the given width -->

-Learning Git and Django while also looking at Node and trying to build a project from scratch.
+Learning Git and Django while also looking at Node and yarn, trying to build an e-commerce webite project from scratch.